eworm-de/routeros-scripts/doc/mod/notification-telegram.md

 ### Notifications to a group

 Sending notifications to a group is possible as well.
-Add your bot and the *GetIDs Bot* to a group, then use the group's id (which starts with a dash) for `TelegramChatId`.
-Then remove *GetIDs Bot* from group.
+Add your bot to a group and make it an admin (required for read access!) and send a message and run `$GetTelegramChatId` again.
+Then use that chat id (which starts with a dash) for `TelegramChatId`.

 Groups can enable the `Topics` feature.
 Use `TelegramThreadId` to send to a specific topic in a group.